 Where should I use it?

 Beds and borders are the ideal location for mulch, though avoid piling it up against any plant stems, instead work it round them evenly.
 Lay mulch over moist, weed-free soil in a dense layer around 2-3 inches thick – coarse mulch works best.
 If mulching around trees, mulch to the radius of the canopy, avoiding direct contact with the trunk or stem – that goes for all other plants too; a one-inch gap should be sufficient.
-When watering your plants bear in mind more water will be required to seep through the mulch, however the mulch will help to retain the moisture, so you won’t need to water your plants as often.
+When watering your plants, bear in mind more water will be required to seep through the mulch, however the mulch will help to retain moisture, so you won’t need to water your plants as often.

 Is it worth the effort?

 Yes!
 Mulching achieves three main things: it conditions the soil, suppresses weeds and helps to retain moisture.
 The benefit?
 Combining these things will ultimately make a huge difference to your yard as it means little to no watering or weeding whilst simultaneously creating a healthy, improved soil that will encourage a successful crop of plants.
-Mulch can also help protect plant roots from extreme temperatures and frost, helping your garden to survive through winter.
+Mulch can also help to protect plant roots from extreme temperatures and frost, helping your garden to survive through winter.
 Just remember, a little time spent in the beginning will result in a lot of time saved in the end!